tararoys/simple-documentation-process/_posts/2014-04-01-setting-up-jekyll-tutorial.markdown

  {%endraw%}

+ ## Adding a new post to Jekyll and creating a Github Repository

+ In this section, I fail to do and test just one thing at a time.
+I create a new post and at the same time put this blog under version control.

  I have read the example post.
 I am now going to take my how to set up easy documentation post and copy it into a jekyll blog.
  {%raw%}